SK11GS/Builders-Glitch/ADRs/ADR 003: Architecture Considered for ClearView AI Engine.md

   * Increased complexity in managing multiple services.
   * Difficulties with inter-service communication and coordination.
   * Overhead in terms of operational and infrastructure management, including monitoring, scaling, and securing multiple services.
+  * The cost of deploying and managing each service can be high and scale exponentially with the addition of new services.